alexvmt/farm_plot_detection/README.md

 ## What does the region look like from space anyway?

-The following images show Sentinel-2 RGB composites at different temporal resolutions for the sample region of Sioma in 2020, created using Google Earth Engine.
+The following images show Sentinel-2 RGB mean composites at different temporal resolutions for the sample region of Sioma in 2020, created using Google Earth Engine.

 ### Yearly resolution